Fermium/hall-effect-handbook/Handbook/Hall_Handbook.md

 During a time $t$ of free motion between two collisions, the electrons increase their speed of the quantity:
 $$ a t = \frac{qE}{m}t $$ {#eq:electronsDelta} <!-- ??? dovrebbe essere in funzione del tempo -->

-Where $q$ is electron charge.
+where $q$ is electron charge.
 The kinetic energy of the electrons also increases, but it can be assumed that with each collision they loose additional energy.
 The transfer of such energy to the lattice ions explains the Joule effect.

 In figure 1 it can be noticed[^feynman] that <!--FIX-->, after the application of the electric field, the average speed of the electrons is not zero but instead:
 $$v_d=a\tau=q\tau\frac{E}{m}$$ {#eq:electronsAvgSpd}

 [^feynman]: See for instance *The Feynman lectures on Physics* vol.I 43-1,3  Addison-Wesley 1963.

-Where $\tau$ is the mean free time between collisions[^meanFreeTimeBetweenCollisions], so that the drift mobility $\mu$ has the microscopic expression :
+where $\tau$ is the mean free time between collisions[^meanFreeTimeBetweenCollisions], so that the drift mobility $\mu$ has the microscopic expression :

-[^meanFreeTimeBetweenCollisions]: This time $\tau$ does not depend on the electric field because the average speed increment due to the applied electric field (*vd*) is very small with respect to the r.m.s. speed *vm* due to thermal motion .
+[^meanFreeTimeBetweenCollisions]: This time $\tau$ does not depend on the electric field because the average speed increment due to the applied electric field $V_d$ is very small with respect to the r.m.s. speed $V_m$ due to thermal motion .

 $$ \mu = \frac{v_d}{E} = \frac{q\tau}{m} $$ {#eq:driftmobility}
 Using these concepts of drift speed and mobility the current density $J$ can be written as:

 $$ J = qn v_d $$ {#eq:currentDensity}

-Where $n$ is the free electron concentration and relation ({@eq:conductivity}) and ({@eq:driftmobility}) allow us to give a *microscopic definition* of the electrical conductivity:
+where $n$ is the free electron concentration and relation ({@eq:conductivity}) and ({@eq:driftmobility}) allow us to give a *microscopic definition* of the electrical conductivity:

 $$ \sigma = q n \mu $$ {#eq:electricalConductivity}